joereynolds/the-check-republic/docs/CHECKS.md

     -- Default is inferred from the directory's name name = "the name of my check",

+    -- The description of what this check does
+    -- This will be displayed when you call
+    --   check-republic list
+    description = "The description of my check"

     -- Valid values are "xm" or "xh" where x is the number of minutes/hours you wish to run the script -- Default is 5m
     rate = "5m",